 It's also important if there's something that stands out to the facilitator, like, something that went wrong that the facilitator thinks needs to be discussed about those things should get pulled down into the discussion as well.
 But it allows us to focus on the things that everyone wants to talk about and not spend time on every little issue that everyone's having.
 Which it's important to be heard, and that's why we all type it out.
 But, at the end of the day, there's only so much that you can change in a single sprint.

-Jon Kinney: All right.
+Jon: All right.
 Well, we need a rating for the meeting.
-Is your whole outlook on life changed?
+Does your whole outlook on life changed?

-Jon Kinney: All right.
+Jon: All right.
 Well, I'll go with a nine and a half as well since you anchored me to that number.
 I appreciate it.
 Andrew, the blog post again is called level up your development team with better agile retrospectives.
 You can find it at headway.io/blog.
-And thanks again, Andrew Stuntz, it was a pleasure having you on the show!
+And thanks again, Andrew Stuntz.
+It was a pleasure having you on the show.